KHao123/KHao123.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Ph.D. student in AI Thrust, HKUST(GZ), supervised by Prof. <a href='https://www.yingcong.me/'>Yingcong Chen</a> and Prof. <a href='https://cislab.hkust-gz.edu.cn/members/zeyu-wang/'>Zeyu Wang</a>.
-I did my master(2020-2022) at the Sun Yat-sen University, where I was advised by <a href="http://www.isee-ai.cn/~wangruixuan/">Ruixuan Wang</a> and <a href="http://www.isee-ai.cn/~zhwshi/">Wei-Shi Zheng</a>.
+I did my master(2020-2022) at the Sun Yat-sen University, where I was advised by Prof. <a href="http://www.isee-ai.cn/~wangruixuan/">Ruixuan Wang</a> and Prof. <a href="http://www.isee-ai.cn/~zhwshi/">Wei-Shi Zheng</a>.
 I did my bachelor(2016-2020) at the Jinan University, majoring in computer science.

-My primary research interests includes 3D reconstruction/generation. bio-inspired vision, machine learning and medical image analysis.
+My primary research interests includes 3D reconstruction/generatio, bio-inspired vision, machine learning and medical image analysis.
 If you are also interested in these fields, please feel free to email me for further discussion on my works.

 Recently, I am investgating on 3D/4D scene reconstruction and generation.